 - Something else? … yep, there will certainly be something else that I haven’t directly mentioned here 😉 Those of you who have heard of the search abilities of Google will, no doubt, know more than me… 😉

 V3 RunScribe Plus Pricing: USA $250, UK/EU GBP250

 DISCOUNT CODE: SCtfk10 (UK, USA and EU)

 If you want to get a pair of RunScribe pods now you can buy direct from RunScribe in the USA using the image links below.
-It might find its way onto Amazon from time to time.

 Detailed Review of STRD Footpod (here).
 I update that review from time-to-time.

 Price, Availability & Discount Code

 I partner directly with STRYD in the USA and their distributor New Running Gear in the EU.
 The images below take you through to whatever current deal on STRYD there is at any given time in the USA/Canada.
 Thank you!